Nonviolent Communication helps work feel better. Add Dynamic Collaboration to really get things moving.

 Working day-to-day using dynamically collaborative systems has spoiled me for any other kind of collaboration.
 It’s like going back to riding a tricycle when you’ve become accustomed to a sleek road bike.

-Amanda Blaine is a Purpose Agent at Duet.
-Since 2011 she has been helping people collaborate more effectively with Compassionate or Nonviolent Communication.
+Amanda Blaine has been helping people collaborate more effectively with Compassionate or Nonviolent Communication since 2011.